 Drink Sustainable Wine: The Wonderful Wine Company

-"This year, I’m resolving to drink to my health and the health of Mama Nature with this sustainable, vegan, and naturally low-sugar wine.
+"This year, I’m resolving to drink to my health and the health of Mama Nature with this sustainable and vegan wine.
 The skin-contact orange wine is my personal favorite, but I’ll be looking to cozy up this winter with the syrah.
-All wines are also low in sulfate and paleo-friendly, which is good news for my overall wellbeing.
+All wines are also low in sulfates and paleo-friendly.
 Wonderful Wine is also produced with a lower carbon footprint.
 Everything from the weight of the glass bottles to the biodegradable corks also means a better pour for the planet."

 Kristin Stangl, Associate Food Editor